 Human error is responsible for most devastating mistakes, for example, the loss or theft of a company device such as a laptop, mobile or USB stick containing private and sensitive information will be hugely detrimental not only to the organisation but to the individual whose data is now in the wrong hands.

-Huge penalties will be directed against the organisation rather than the individual who was at fault and the damage to the reputation of the organisation may be insurmountable.
+Huge penalties will direct against the organisation rather than the individual who was at fault, and the damage to the reputation of the organisation may be impossible.

-It may seem overwhelmingly pricey to implement this standard, but the advantages will not only safeguard against threats to sensitive information, and give peace of mind, but also will safeguard for future compliance and demonstrate a commitment by the organisation that it is dedicated to protecting data security.
+It may seem overwhelmingly pricey to implement this standard, but the advantages will not only safeguard against threats to sensitive information, and give peace of mind, but also will safeguard future compliance and demonstrate a commitment, organisation that it dedicated to protecting data security.

-ISO 27001 creates an environment that instils confidence for stakeholders, customers and suppliers who are naturally worried about the safety and security of their data.
+ISO 27001 creates an environment that instils confidence for stakeholders, customers, and suppliers who are naturally worry about the safety and security of their data.

-In turn, the hefty associated costs of cyberattacks and penalties for non-compliance can be avoided by the incorporation of ISO 27001.
+Moreover, the hefty associates costs of cyber attacks and penalties for non-compliance can avoid the incorporation of ISO 27001.

-In conclusion, whether an SME or conglomerate, no business should be complacent by reason of financially devastating penalties or reputation ruining security breaches.
-The implementation of valuable and well thought out safeguards such as ISO27001 standards reduce these risks substantially and place the organisation in a favourable and respected light.
+In conclusion, whether an SME or conglomerate, no business should be complacent.
+Because of financially devastating penalties and reputational risk of potential security breaches.
+The use of valuable and well thought out safeguards such as ISO 27001 standards reduce these risks substantially.
+And place the organisation in a favorable and respected light.